ni/nimi-python/docs/nidcpower/class.rst

             when you call the :py:meth:`nidcpower.Session.abort` method, the output channels remain in their current state and continue providing power.

-            Use the :py:meth:`nidcpower.Session.ConfigureOutputEnabled` method to disable power output on a per channel basis.
+            Use the :py:meth:`nidcpower.Session.configure_output_enabled` method to disable power output on a per channel basis.
 Use the :py:meth:`nidcpower.Session.reset` method to disable output on all channels.